 Religion: 81.3% of the Nepalese population was Hindu, 9.0% Buddhist, 4.4% Muslim, 3.0% Kirant/Yumaist, 1.42% Christian, and 0.9% followed other or no religion.
 (2011 census)

 Cuisine: Nepalese cuisine encompasses a diverse range of cuisines based upon ethnicity and Nepal’s cultural diversity and geography.
 Whilst, the staple food dal bhat is eaten throughout Nepal.
-Dal is a lentil soup, and is served over bhat (boiled rice), with tarkari (curried vegetables or meat) together with pickles (spicy condiment made from fresh ingredients).
-Momo is popular fast food in many area of Nepal and served as steamed, fried and soup dumpling stuffed with meat or vegetable while Chowmein is a Nepali favorite in modern times based on Chinese-style stir fried noodles.
+Dal is a lentil soup and is served over bhat (boiled rice), with tarkari (curried vegetables or meat) together with pickles (spicy condiment made from fresh ingredients).
+Momo is popular fast food in many areas of Nepal and served as steamed, fried and soup dumpling stuffed with meat or vegetable while Chowmein is a Nepali favorite in modern times based on Chinese-style stir fried noodles.
 Thus, there are diverse flavors from diverse communities in Nepal

 Currency/ Foreign currency exchange: Nepali Rupee notes come in Rs.
 1, 2, 5, 10, 20, 25, 50, 100, 500, 1000 denominations.
 Coins come in Rs.
 1, 2, 5 and 10 denominations.

 You can exchange your currency into Nepalese rupees at the counter in the airport.
 You have various options to exchange currency through banks and other authorized foreign exchange counters in Nepal.
 You can browse Nepal Rastra Bank, the central bank of Nepal’s website for the reference of the exchange rate.

 GDP: Nepal’s gross domestic product (GDP) for 2016 was estimated at over $21.4 billion.

 GNI per capita: USD 1000 (according to the fiscal year 2017-2018)